 This comprehensive cleansing ritual will cleanse skin and leave your complexion balanced and refreshed.
 First cleanse with Simply Clean a gel cleanser which exfoliates, soothes and softens the skin to for smoother looking skin.
 After cleansing we recommend Equalizing Toner which refreshes the skin, gently exfoliates and removes excess residue for a refreshed complexion.

 2. Prevent - Phloretin CF

-This innovative serum combines 2% phloretin, 10% l-ascorbic acid and 0.5% ferulic acid, it accelerates surface skin cell renewal and promote a brighter, firmer-looking complexion.
+This innovative serum combines 2% phloretin, 10% l-ascorbic acid and 0.5% ferulic acid, it promotes a brighter, firmer-looking complexion.
 Also available in a gel formula, Phloretin CF Gel.
-Read more about how Antioxidants work in the skin here .
+Read more about how antioxidants work in the skin here .

-Formulated to target discolouration, this is a high potency serum to help reduce the appearance of key types of discolouration for visibly brighter and more even skin tone.
+Formulated to target discolouration, Discoloration Defense Serum is a high potency serum that helps reduce the appearance of key types of discolouration for a visibly brighter and more even skin tone.
 In clinical assessment this formula delivered a 41% average improvement in the appearance of stubborn brown patches*.

 * Improvement of score from visual grading, 63 Subjects, 12 weeks

 Alternatively, Advanced Pigment Corrector is a lightweight lotion which is clinically proven to improve the appearance of stubborn hyperpigmentation, skin luminosity and tone.
 Blemish & Age Defense can also target blemishes, improve skin tone and refine the look of the pores with an innovative acid-blend formula containing 2% Dioic Acid and Alpha-hydroxy and Beta-hydroxy acids.